 The Boerne Police Department held a ribbon-cutting ceremony at its brand-new K-9 training facility over the weekend.

-The facility features a kennel space, K-9 washing station and a large fenced-in training area where officers and their K-9s can learn the tools of the trade.
+The facility features a kennel space, a K-9 washing station and a large fenced-in training area where officers and their K-9s can learn the tools of the trade.

 “The ultimate goal is to build this area up so we can hold regional training and competitions, and be a landmark training site for the region,” Lt.
 Mitchell Scoggins said.
 “Having a facility that will allow officers to learn the skills to apply in the field is priceless.”